DanielRitter96/DanielRitter96.github.io/README.md

       <figure class="zoom-container">
         <img width="2017" height="1088" alt="instances1" src="https://github.com/user-attachments/assets/459e7040-88bc-4b48-a371-d284543e9e46"  class="zoom-img">
       </figure>
-      <figcaption>"It depicts Christ standing on a double basement, keeping the Cross. *Behind him is a damask cloth held by two angels* and, at the sides, a landscape inspired to the Venetian hills; the castle on the right is similar to that of Udine.
+      <figcaption>"It depicts Christ standing on a double basement, keeping the Cross. <i>Behind him is a damask cloth held by two angels</i> and, at the sides, a landscape inspired to the Venetian hills; the castle on the right is similar to that of Udine.
 In the foreground are four angels [...]."</figcaption>
     </td>
   </tr>
 </table>